pderichs/kalkulator/README.md

 # DONE

+- BUG: When header controls get focus, they handle key presses by themselves - switch focus back to cells as soon as header gets focused
 - FEAT: Go to cell function
 - FEAT: Pressing Escape in editor control should move focus back to cells view
 - BUG: Store row and column sizes